Thames Path 30th Anniversary Relay

 Start time: 9:15 am | Duration: Approx. 6.5 hrs | Distance: 11.7 miles / 18.8 km | Difficulty: Moderate/hard (due to length)

-Start: Caversham Bridge (in the green space just before the bridge, by Reading Rowing Club).What3words///myself.aware.song
+Start: Caversham Bridge - the green space by Reading Rowing Club.
+What3words ///myself.aware.song

 How to get here:

-Train: Excellent rail connections from London Paddington, Oxford, Didcot, Newbury, Swindon, Bristol.
+Train: Rail connections from London Paddington, Oxford, Didcot, Newbury, Swindon, Bristol.
 10 min walk to start point.

 Bus: • Reading Bus Aqua 28 (Reading/Caversham ↔ Henley) • Reading Bus 23/24/25 also pass the near to the start point.